Sky Commanders

-Sky Commanders is an American animated television series co-produced by Hanna-Barbera and Toei Animation.
+Sky Commanders is an American animated series co-produced by Hanna-Barbera and Toei Animation.
 It premiered in July 1987 as part of The Funtastic World of Hanna-Barbera and lasted for thirteen episodes.
 It was based on the action figure line from Kenner Toys.

 Plot

 "Deep in the South Pacific, a tumultuous and untamed new continent has erupted.
 Spawned by a highly unstable new element, known as Theta Seven.
 If this powerful new element could be controlled, whoever possessed it would be the undisputed ruler of the world.
 One man, General Lucas Plague, is determined to hold that title.
 And it's up to a rugged team of mountaineering experts, led by commander Mike Summit to stop him.
 Employing revolutionary new gravity-lock and laser-cable technology to traverse the ever-changing terrain of the High Frontier, Mike Summit's Sky Commanders and General Plague's Raiders are locked in mortal combat with the fate of the entire world hanging in the balance!"